What Is The Process Of Dental Implants?

 What Are Dental Implants?

-A dental implant is an artificial tooth root made of titanium or other materials which is surgically placed into the jawbone where it is left to heal for several months so the bone can bond with the implant.
+A dental implants is an artificial tooth root made of titanium or other materials which is surgically placed into the jawbone where it is left to heal for several months so the bone can bond with the implant.
 Once this happens, replacement artificial teeth called crowns can then be attached to the implant with results that look, feel and function just like natural teeth.

 Dental Implant Procedure